-Create New RDI Targ et ×
+Create New RDI Target X

-Enter a name and a des connection list: cription for the r iew entry in the
+Enter a name and a description for the new entry in the connection list:

-Short Name (example - " 'Dual 7TDMI''):
+Short Name (example - "Dual 7TDMI"):

 JLinkRDI

-, Description (example - ''I Multi-ICE with tw vo ARM7s''):
+Description (example - "Multi-ICE with two ARM7s"):

-J-Link ARM RDI Interfa ce
+J-Link ARM RDI Interface

 OK Cancel

 6. Back in the RDI Target List Dialog, select JLink-RDI and click Configure.
-For more information about the generic setup of J-Link RDI, please refer to Configuration on page 287.
+For more information about the generic setup of J-Link RDI, please refer to Configuration on page 334.